Coming from a large, loud family – being smack in the middle of the pack – I grew up in chaos.

 Ours is a culture of disembodiment.

 The first way in is through awareness of sensation in the body.

-The first time I experienced Yoga Nidra, I went deeper than I had ever gone in any kind of practice.
-The emotional release was extremely powerful.
+The first time I practiced Yoga Nidra, I experienced a depth of inner connection that was indescribable.
+The emotional release and after effects were extremely powerful.

 It felt like coming home.

 My passion is bringing people home to themselves.

 Cultivating awareness of unhealthy patterns and literally developing new neural pathways, through somatic movement, breath and meditation.

 I've dedicated my own practice and my work to exploring these quiet places.

 My approach bridges a knowledge of Eastern and Western healing practices, pairing ancient mysticism and modern neuroscience.
 My students and clients are able to develop a toolbox of practices that are always with them, ready to guide them home to insight and healing.

 I am forever in awe of the resiliency and ability of the human body and spirit to heal.